 Lamb plays a large role in the Kiwi diet where the Sunday lamb roast is a family institution.
 The lamb that is eaten today, however, is much leaner than the lamb that was consumed by earlier generations.
 The taste for hogget and mutton, both with higher fat contents than lamb, has been replaced with the taste for a sweeter, milder meat.

 As an Island nation, it should not be surprising that the New Zealand diet is rich in seafood.
 “Pipis” are a type of small clam.
 Other native shellfish include “Paua” (abalone), the famous “Bluff oysters,” also known as “Flat Oysters” or “Mud Oysters,” and New Zealand’s Green-lipped mussels.
 The “Koura,” a native freshwater Crayfish, is prized for its delicate, sweet flesh.

-New Zealand’s lakes and streams also brim with trout (Rainbow, Brown and Brook) in both the North and South Islands.
-New Zealand Whitebait are also common and very popular -- they are smaller and sweeter than their English and Chinese counterparts.
+New Zealand’s lakes and streams also brim with trout (Rainbow, Brown, and Brook) in both the North and South Islands.
+New Zealand Whitebait is also common and very popular -- they are smaller and sweeter than their English and Chinese counterparts.